Get

 1. Improved Paw Traction

 Quality non-slip dog boots can boost traction on uneven or slippery ground, such as muddy forests or icy pavement.
 This can prove essential if your dog likes to accompany you on perilous hiking trips or wintry hunting trips where the ground shifts.
 Non-slip orthopedic boots are also available for dogs with mobility issues to help prevent falls on slippery surfaces.
-Speak to your veterinarian if your dog has mobility issues to see if boots would be a good option for them.
+Speak to a veterinarian if your dog has mobility issues to see if boots would be a good option for them.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 2. Increased Paw Comfort